 Qualitative and Quantitative Research Methods (10 Credits)

 The rationale for the module is to build research skills in quantitative and qualitative research methods.
 This module is designed to develop the skills needed for independent research, and to design a proposal for an empirical research project.
 10 credits.

 - Module code: PSYM086

 The rationale for the dissertation module is to build advanced research skills, and to provide students with the opportunity to engage in supervised but independently undertaken research.
 This module is designed to develop the skills needed for independent research, and to support students to autonomously formulate and conduct an empirical research project under supervision.
 50 credits.

 Module information is quoted for 17/18 entry.
 Please note that modules run subject to student numbers and staff availability, any changes will be communicated to applicants accordingly.

 Methods of Learning

-Formal teaching takes place on one full day per week in the first year and one full day approximately every other week in the second year for part-time students; and on one to two full days per week for full-time students.
+Formal teaching takes place on one day per week in the first year for part-time and two full days per week for full-time students.
 In addition, there is a three day taught intensive session for all students three times per year (first year only).
 In addition to this, students will be expected to attend one-to-one tutorials at least twice per trimester.

 There is a minimum 80% attendance requirement across each element of the course.